candlerb/htcondor_dag.py/README.md

 ./mytest.py
 ~~~

-You will need to create a minimal `htcondor.sub` like this:
+You will need to create a minimal `htcondor_dag.sub` like this:

 ~~~
 universe = vanilla